Scheuer Land Management Internship Announcement

 Thom Scheuer, the beloved Head Ranger of Mohonk Preserve from 1972 until his death in 1999, dedicated his work and life to protecting and maintaining the Preserve as a place for world-class outdoor enjoyment within a high-quality ecosystem.
 Thom’s timeless legacy is that of land stewardship that involves people in a common land ethic.
 Dr. Ed Reppert established this internship “to teach young land stewards to consider all parts of nature as a part of the total ecosystem, how all are related to and dependent on one another and how each relates to humankind.”

-This internship is within the Visitor Experience department and is 10 weeks (~June-August, flexible start date).
+This internship is within the Trails & Carriage Roads Division of our Land Stewardship Department and is 10 weeks (~June-August, flexible start date).

-The Scheuer Intern will have an opportunity to work with Preserve Trailhead and Patrol Rangers, Conservation Programs staff, and land stewards to gain experience in:
+The 2024 Scheuer Intern will have an opportunity to work with the Preserve’s Trails & Carriage Roads program staff gaining experience in:

-- Processing and compilation of data collected with a focus on interpreting how visitors utilize the land and the resulting impacts
+- Process and compile data collected with a focus on interpreting how visitors utilize the land and the resulting impacts.

 Desired Skills and Experience: